Admission & Retention Requirements

 Due to the hard work, dedication, and personal sacrifice required to succeed and prosper in our AT curriculum, and to the specific guidelines set forth by our accrediting body (CAATE), we impose restrictions on the number of students that can enroll in the program.
 Additionally, at the completion of the student's sophomore year, he or she must apply to be formally accepted/retained in the Athletic Training major.
 Acceptance/Retention is a competitive process based on an applicant's level of achievement according to grade point average; and clinical involvement; and since space is limited, students must maintain satisfactory performance to be admitted/retained in the program for the junior & senior years.

-It is therefore suggested that each potential athletic training student carefully consider the necessary commitment, and discuss these demands with an athletic training staff member and/or their academic adviser.
+It is therefore suggested that each potential Athletic Training student carefully consider the necessary commitment, and discuss these demands with an Athletic Training faculty member and/or their academic adviser.
 Once admitted, all AT majors should make every attempt to adhere to the course sequence as described in the College's undergraduate catalog and contained in the curriculum portion of this website.

 Athletic Training Student Responsibilities by Class: